navidrome/website/content/en/docs/usage/admin/cli/plugin.md

 ### `plugin rescan`

 Looks in the plugins folder again and picks up plugins you added or removed.
-It needs `Plugins.Folder` set.
+The folder comes from `Plugins.Folder`, which defaults to the `plugins` folder inside `DataFolder`.

 ```bash
 navidrome plugin rescan